Fiji – land of Festivals

 Heading back to the bus we have to walk through the markets and my son is enthralled with the live crabs all tied together, to be sold in bunches.

-Seeing they have sat in the sun all day on a cloth or a banana leaf, produce both dead and alive now has a less of a real kick, and more of a pungent kick to them.
+Seeing they have sat in the sun all day on a cloth or a banana leaf, produce both dead and alive, it now has a less of a real kick, and more of a pungent kick to them.

-The next day, we make friends with some people that have an English speaking church that meet where we are staying.
+The next day, we make friends with some people that have an English speaking church that meets where we are staying.

 The afternoon sees us visiting the nearby resort for a swim in their fabulous pool with a cave and dive area, and my son is soon making friends, and using up his energy.